PriyanshuSharma0326/landing-page-1/README.md

 ## Welcome! 👋

 A simple Landing Page for a furniture site.
-View for 1536 x 745.6
+Not responsive.